 By Michael Roberts

-O'Neal's performance was problematic for many critics at the time, but from this distance it looks measured and true.
+O'Neal's performance was problematic for many critics at the time, but from this distance it looks measured and true, and Kubrick was a big supporter of O'Neal's work on the film.
 There are some remarkably touching scenes involving Barry and Brian, which is fine acting, and the air of bewilderment that's needed for a lot of screen time is effectively rendered.
 Berenson is working much the same furrow.
 Kubrick seems to be saying that to get ahead in that environment one need only be pretty and amenable and have no scruples.
 After 250 years one wonders if much has changed?
 In the 21st century we may as well be ruled by a celebritocracy.

-Whatever the reasons Kubrick opted for a period melodrama, it would have to be the most under appreciated and misunderstood film in his ouvre.
+Whatever the reasons Kubrick opted for a period melodrama, it would have to be the most under-appreciated and misunderstood film in his oeuvre.
 One of the most visually stunning pieces of cinema ever made and with a script written by Kubrick himself, it may be more of a personal valentine to his adopted country than most realised.
-One of it's great joys is the standard of writing, both the dialogue but more particulary the magnificent words in Michael Hordens wonderful voiceover.
-Sheer narrative poetry with breathtaking visuals to match.
+One of its great joys is the standard of writing, both the dialogue but more particularly the magnificent words in Michael Hordens wonderful voiceover.
+Sheer narrative poetry with breathtaking visuals to match, and a musical score to cherish.
 The work of a master.